zenml-io/zenml/docs/book/user-guide/advanced-guide/manage-environments.md

 ---
-description: Developing across multiple development environments.
+description: Navigating multiple development environments.
 ---

-# Manage environments
+# Manage multiple environments through which code propogates

 {% hint style="warning" %}
 **Note:** This page is a work in progress (WIP) and is currently under development.
 If you have any questions or need assistance, please join our [Slack community](https://zenml.io/slack).
 {% endhint %}

-In a ZenML deployment, you might have to manage multiple environments, such as your local development environment, the ZenML server environment, and the `build` environment (image builders).
-This guide will help you understand how to manage dependencies and configurations in these different environments.
+ZenML deployments often involve multiple environments, such as local development, ZenML server, and `build` environments (image builders).
+This guide helps you manage dependencies and configurations across these environments.

-## The Client environment
+## Client Environment

-The client environment is the environment in which zenml pipelines are run.
-This is usually a local development environment but often in production, it can be a [CI runner](../../platform-guide/set-up-your-mlops-platform/productionalize-with-ci-cd-ct.md).
-To manage dependencies in this environment, you can use your preferred package manager, such as `pip` or `poetry`.
-You can create a virtual environment and install the necessary packages there.
-This will help you avoid conflicts with other projects and make it easier to share your environment with your team.
-Make sure to install the ZenML package and any additional [integrations](../component-guide/component-guide.md) you need for your pipelines.
+The client environment is where ZenML pipelines run, typically a local development environment or a [CI runner](../../platform-guide/set-up-your-mlops-platform/productionalize-with-ci-cd-ct.md) in production.
+Use your preferred package manager (e.g., `pip` or `poetry`) to manage dependencies, and create a virtual environment to install packages, avoiding conflicts and facilitating sharing.
+Ensure you install the ZenML package and any required [integrations](../component-guide/component-guide.md).

-The client environment often does the following important steps when a pipeline runs:
+Key steps in a pipeline run include:

-1. Generates an intermediate representation for the pipeline.
+1. Generating an intermediate pipeline representation.
-2. If running remotely, creates, or triggers the creation of, the [pipeline and step build environments](manage-environments.md#the-build-environments).
+2. Creating or triggering [pipeline and step build environments](manage-environments.md#the-build-environments) if running remotely.
-3. Triggers a run in the [orchestrator](../component-guide/orchestrators/orchestrators.md).
+3. Triggering a run in the [orchestrator](../component-guide/orchestrators/orchestrators.md).

-## The ZenML Server environment
+## ZenML Server Environment

-The ZenML server environment is a FastAPI application that manages your pipelines and their metadata.
-It is the environment you get when you [deploy ZenML](../../platform-guide/set-up-your-mlops-platform/deploy-zenml/deploy-zenml.md) and usually also includes the ZenML Dashboard.
-This environment should have the ZenML package and some extra dependencies involved.
-To manage dependencies in the ZenML server environment, you can install them when [deploying ZenML](../../platform-guide/set-up-your-mlops-platform/deploy-zenml/deploy-zenml.md).
-However, you would only need to do this when you have custom integrations as most necessary integrations come built-in.
+The ZenML server environment is a FastAPI application managing pipelines and metadata.
+It includes the ZenML Dashboard and is accessed when you [deploy ZenML](../../platform-guide/set-up-your-mlops-platform/deploy-zenml/deploy-zenml.md).
+To manage dependencies, install them during [ZenML deployment](../../platform-guide/set-up-your-mlops-platform/deploy-zenml/deploy-zenml.md), but only if you have custom integrations, as most are built-in.

-## The `build` environments
+## Build Environments

 When running locally, there is no real concept of a `build` environment as the client, server, and build environment are all the same.
-However, when running remotely, there are two types of build environments:
+However, when running a pipeline with a remote orchestrator, ZenML needs to transfer your code and environment over to the remote orchestrator.
+In order to achieve this, ZenML creates docker images known as `build environments`.
+There are two types of build environments:

-* **The pipeline build environment**: A docker image that the main pipeline orchestration node runs in.
+* **Pipeline build environment**: A Docker image for the main pipeline orchestration node.
-* **The step build environment**: A docker image that an individual step runs in.
+* **Step build environment**: A Docker image for individual steps.

-ZenML automatically handles most of the Docker image configuration, creation, and pushing.
-It starts with a base image that has ZenML and Python installed and then installs any additional dependencies required by your pipeline.
-You can customize the Docker image configuration using the [DockerSettings](containerize-your-pipeline.md) class.

-To manage dependencies in the Docker images, you can follow the steps described in the [Containerize your pipeline](containerize-your-pipeline.md) guide.
-This includes specifying additional pip dependencies, using a custom parent image, and customizing the build process.
+ZenML handles Docker image configuration, creation, and pushing, starting with a base image containing ZenML and Python, then adding pipeline dependencies.
+To manage the Docker image configuration, follow the steps in the [Containerize your pipeline](containerize-your-pipeline.md) guide, including specifying additional pip dependencies, using a custom parent image, and customizing the build process.

+The `build` environments do not need to be built each time a pipeline is run - you can [reuse builds from previous runs to save time](containerize-your-pipeline.md#reuse-docker-image-builds-from-previous-runs).

-### Customize how a build image is created (Image Builders)
+### Customizing Build Image Creation (Image Builders)

-Normally, the build environments are created locally in the [client environment](#the-client-environment) using the local docker client.
-However, that means that the client needs to have Docker installed, and needs permissions to be able to build images.
-As this is often not the case, ZenML provides the ability to add a special [stack component](../starter-guide/understand-stacks.md) known as [image builders](../component-guide/image-builders/), that give users the ability to configure how an image is built and pushed.
+By default, build environments are created locally in the [client environment](#the-client-environment) using the local Docker client.
+However, this requires Docker installation and permissions.
+ZenML offers [image builders](../component-guide/image-builders/), a special [stack component](../starter-guide/understand-stacks.md), allowing users to configure image building and pushing.

+Note that even if you don't configure an image builder in your stack, ZenML still uses the [local image builder](../component-guide/image-builders/local.md) to retain consistency across all builds.